Term

 |

-Providing any party who may be affected by an internal review with a fair hearing and a reasonable opportunity to respond to any claims.
+Providing any party who may be affected by an internal review with a fair opportunity to be heard and a reasonable opportunity to respond to any claims.
 Procedural fairness is also known as natural justice.

 |